Jaffa orange: Characteristics

-Jaffa oranges, also known as shamouti, are practically seedless, with a flavour that has been described as "excellent" and "sweet and fine".
+Jaffa oranges, also known as shamouti (شموطي), are practically seedless, with a flavour that has been described as "excellent" and "sweet and fine".
 The two other main orange varieties cultivated in the region are the navel orange and the bitter orange; the latter is grown in Iran for its peel.
 The Jaffa orange is distinguished by its oval shape and thick peel, which is deep orange in colour and normally very easy to remove from the fruit.
 Its tough skin makes it "especially suitable for export".
 As it produces very little juice and has a tendency towards delayed bitterness, it is unsuitable for juice production, although it does store well.

 Jaffa oranges are very cold-tolerant, allowing them to grow outside of the subtropical regions normally associated with growing oranges.
 Jaffa oranges are susceptible to Alternaria, a type of fungus, and are prone to alternate bearing.